lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Received [100gp] for the completion of the quest, [20gp] each.

 We go back to The Squinting Beholder Inn, still quite busy.
 A older woman notices us after a while.
-We know her.
+We  [[Crucia Cromwell]] She's the owner of this Inn.
 She tells us that we did a good job defending the town.
 She gives us a small pouch with [50gp] each

 ## Loot: